margaretmf/margaretmf.github.io/keycreativewriting.md

 So let’s go on an adventure and learn about careers,
 <br> to help you decide what you can do in future years.

-From a truck driver to a teacher there’s many things you can be.
+From a truck driver to a teacher there are many things you can be.
 <br> I hope you can find the work that lets you feel free.

 I’m going to introduce you to six different workers.